thunderbiscuit/padawan-wallet/tutorials/README.md

 <br/>

 # Tutorial 5: Sending Bitcoin — Skill
 We send bitcoins by paying to a bitcoin address.
-On mobile phones, the most common way to do that is to use your phone\'s camera to scan a QR code of the person or service you wish to pay.
-Another way is to have that person or service send you the address directly, and copy/pasting that address in the address field of the transaction builder.
+On mobile phones, the most common way to do that is to use your phone\'s camera to scan a QR code provided by the person or service you wish to pay.
+Another way is to have that person or service send you the address directly in text format, and copy/pasting that address in the address field of the transaction builder.

-Once we have an address, we also specify the amount of bitcoin to send (either in bitcoin units or in satoshis), and broadcast the transaction to the network!
+Once we have an address, we specify the amount of bitcoin to send (either in bitcoin units or in satoshis), and broadcast the transaction to the network!

+[GIF of sending bitcoin]
 <br/>

 # Tutorials 6: What are transaction fees? — Concept